 And speaking of the gigs, the cherry smothering this whole arrangement is Lafayette, the live music venue.
-It’s got a chrome-decked stage with room for 600 people in front of it – and given that the man behind this whole operation is part of one of the biggest music acts on the planet right now, it’s no surprise that they have bands like The Black Lips, Grouplove, Fink, Blossoms, and Bad Sounds lined up to play there over the coming weeks.
+It’s got a chrome-decked stage with room for 600 people in front of it – which has already been played by bands like The Black Lips, Grouplove, Fink, Blossoms, and Bad Sounds.

 It’s enough to make you want… a good sway.

 NOTE: Goods Way is open daily from 10am, and closes late (5am on Fri & Sat).
 You can book gig tickets HERE, and find out more at the website right HERE.

 Goods Way | 11 Goods Way, Kings Cross, N1C 4DP

 Like New Orleans-style food?
 It’s just a hop and a skip away from Plaquemine Lock.